tarunmarisetti/HELLO-WORLD/README.md

 # HELLO-WORLD

    hello every one!
-        myself,iam Tarun Marisetti who was a ready to get this graduate done and very eager about programmming. i want to become expert in ,achine learning ans web design or development iam very fast learner and ethusiastic.
+        Myself,Iam Tarun Marisetti studying B-Tech 4th year in CSE branch and very eager about programmming. i want to become expert in Machine learning and web design iam very fast learner and ethusiastic.